-- Private-sector employees have to be insured by their employer under the Employees Pensions Act.
+- As a rule, private-sector employees must be insured by their employer under the Employees Pensions Act.

-- Sailors are to be insured under by their employer under the Seafarer’s Pensions Act.
+- Sailors must be insured by their employer under the Seafarer’s Pensions Act.

-- Public sector employees are mainly insured by their employer under the Public Sector Pensions Act.
+- As a rule, public sector employees are insured by their employer under the Public Sector Pensions Act.

-- Self-employed workers have to insure their work under the Self-employed Persons’ Pensions Act.
+- Self-employed workers must insure their work under the Self-employed Persons’ Pensions Act.